Jameskmonger/creature-chess/README.md

 - Add a new Empty Rule to Auth0

-  This is to check to see whether the incoming user has meta data set against their User in Auth0.
+  This exposes the user's Auth0 metadata.

   - Go to your Auth0 Portal
   - Find: Auth Pipeline > Rules in the left side navigation.